 Here are three things to think about before you meet with your financial advisor to discuss a strategy for covering your retirement healthcare needs.

 Here's a comparison to put the cost of retirement healthcare in perspective.
 If you and a spouse or partner were retiring this year at age 65, you could expect to spend an estimated $280,000 for your future healthcare costs, according to the latest analysis by Fidelity.1 That's nearly $50,000 more than you would have shelled out for a median-priced home in June 2018 by Zillow's survey numbers.2

 That healthcare expense continues to increase year over year.
 In fact, it's up 75% since Fidelity's first study in 2002, which estimated $160,000 for the average couple's retirement health costs.

 Studies of long-term care expenses provide another sobering reality check.
-According to Genworth's latest annual long-term care cost report, national median monthly costs in 2017 reached $3,750 for assisted living, $4,099 for a home health aide, and $8,121 for a private room in a nursing home,3 per month.
+According to Genworth's latest annual long-term care cost report, national median monthly costs in 2017 were the following, per month:3